CleverCloud/documentation/content/doc/addons/cellar.md

 type: docs
 ---
 {{< hextra/hero-subtitle >}}
-  Cellar is S3-compatible online file storage web service.
+  Cellar is a S3-compatible online file storage web service.
 Use it with your favorite S3 client, or download the `s3cmd` configuration file from the add-on dashboard in Clever Cloud console.

 {{< /hextra/hero-subtitle >}}